eddiarnoldo/Learn2021/Spring Microservices/Chapters/Chapter2/Chapter2.md

 ## Monolith applications granularity typically have the following problems:

-- **Tighly coupled**: Invocation of of business logic happens at the programming language level instead of through implementation neutral protocols (JSON/SOAP)
+- **Tightly coupled**: Invocation of business logic happens at the programming language level instead of through implementation neutral protocols (JSON/SOAP)
 - **Leaky**: No boundaries on data stores which can create hidden dependencies
-- **Monolithic**: Single change, application completelly compiled/deployed/tested
+- **Monolithic**: Single change, application completely compiled/deployed/tested

 ## Microservice-based architecture have the following characteristics:

-- **Constraiend**: UNIX philosphy a service just does one thing and it just does that thing really wellbut ye
+- **Constrained**: UNIX philosophy a service just does one thing and it just does that thing really well
 - **Loosely Coupled**:
 	-  Collection of small services
 	-  As long as the interface for the service does not change the owners of the microservice have more freedom to make modifications to the service